 There are two fundamental things to think about with this scenario.
 When you do think about them logically, you’ll see right away that a RAID is not a backup:

 - The duplication of data on a RAID is instantaneous.
 If a file or series of files gets corrupted on one drive, the corruption is immediately duplicated onto the second drive.
 Now all copies of that file are corrupted.

 - The duplication of actions on your files in a RAID is instantaneous.
-If you accidentally delete a photo, or folder of photos from the drive, this deletion takes place immediately on both drives.
+If you accidentally delete a photo or folder of photos from the drive, this deletion takes place immediately on both drives.
 Your photos are gone.

 So what is a RAID for, if it isn’t a backup?

-RAID systems are not, and never have been designed to be a backup in and of themselves.
+RAID systems are not and never have been designed to be a backup in and of themselves.
 They are designed for speed and continuity of business.
 They use multiple drives because it allows data to be read simultaneously off these drives, making them faster than a standalone single drive.
 That’s the speed part.
 They also allow access to your files, even if one drive fails (apart from RAID0).
 That’s the continuity part.

-A RAID can certainly be used as one step in your 3-2-1 backup strategy, but it is only ever a single step.
+A RAID can undoubtedly be used as one step in your 3-2-1 backup strategy, but it is only ever a single step.
 It can’t ever be seen as more than one of your three necessary copies in the strategy.
-If you use a RAID in your 3-2-1 strategy, you will get the benefits of speed and continuity that I mentioned before, but you should never think of your photos as being “safer” on a RAID.
+If you use a RAID in your 3-2-1 strategy, you will get the benefits of speed and continuity I mentioned before, but you should never think of your photos as being “safer” on a RAID.

 3-2-1 Backup Rule Examples